Remodeling Your Home to be Handicap Accessible

 by Guest on Feb 23, 2016

-If you or someone you love lives with limited mobility, you know what a hassle functioning in inaccessible spaces can be.
+-If you or someone you love lives with limited mobility, you know what a hassle functioning in inaccessible spaces can be.
 Just getting into an inaccessible home is a chore, let alone using the appliances or plumbing.
-To make life easier for handicap individuals struggling in their own homes, we've collected some helpful tips to improve your accessibility.
+To make life easier for handicapped individuals struggling in their own homes, we've collected some helpful tips to improve your accessibility.

 Not all of the following options are available for all homes.
 If you're looking for a fresh start with a new home, look for a one-story model with wide hallways and door frames.
 Choose a home on flat land that won't be difficult to traverse for someone in a wheelchair or with limited mobility.
 If you use a handicap accessible van, it's wise to have a large, attached garage to store it in and which can be remodeled with a ramp for access into the home from the garage.

 Of course, not everyone has the luxury to pick the ideal handicap accessible home to start with.
 Some of us have two or three-story homes on the top of hills with thin door frames.
 Don't fear- there's still plenty you can do to make your home accessible.

 Getting in the front door is usually the first problem handicapped people run into.
 Most homes can be fitted with permanent ramps while others choose to use portable ramps.
 If you have limited space, there's the option to install a lift or a small elevator.